alex-steinberg/cpt-weather/README.md

 # Cape Town Weather

+Demo Angular app using Ionic 5 for UI components.
+Available at

-Simple which gives the current a daily forecast of Cape Town's\* weather.
+Gives the current a daily forecast of Cape Town's\* weather.
+Other features:

+- HTTP polling with exponential back-off to keep the weather up-to-date
+- Consumes openweathermap.org's REST API
+- Hot & cold weather warnings

 ## Installation